kiranmv002/js-from-zero/README.md

 - creating instances with new keyword
 - getters and setters with validation
 - static methods — belong to class not instance
+- inheritance with extends and super
+- method overriding in child class
+- instanceof operator
+- private fields with # prefix
+- practical example — todo manager with classes

 ---